SongStitch/song-stitch/README.md

 There are currently two options to run SongStitch yourself.

 1. Build and run the application locally.
-This requires you to have the `go` and `npm` installed, and the [WebP](https://developers.google.com/speed/webp/) library.
+This requires you to have `go` installed, and the [WebP](https://developers.google.com/speed/webp/) library.

 2. Run the application inside the docker container.
 This requires `docker` to be installed.